HaschekSolutions/pictshare/README.md

 ## Why would I want to host my own images?
 If you own a server (even an home server) you can host your own PictShare instance so you have full control over your content and can delete images hasslefree.

-If you're an app developer or sysadmin you can use it for a centralized image hosting.
+If you're an **app developer** or **sysadmin** you can use it for a centralized image hosting.
 With the simple upload API you can upload images to your PictShare instance and get a nice short URL

+If you're a blogger like myself, you can use it as storage for your images so the images will still work even if you change blog providers or servers

 ## Features
 - Uploads without logins or validation (that's a good thing, right?)